avikchowdhury/YOLO_INTRUDER_DETECTION_SYSTEM-Part-2-AttendanceCam/README.md

  Named as "AttendanceCam"
  This will run from a seperate camera.

-Contributed by Pramit Kumar Pal and Avik Chowdhury
+Contributed by Pramit Kumar Pal and Avik Chowdhury.